csinva/csinva.github.io/_blog/research/interp.md

 ---
-layout: notes_without_title
-section-type: notes
+layout: notes
-title: interp
+title: what is interpretable machine learning?
 category: blog
----

-# what is interpretable machine learning?

-**chandan singh**

 ---